Richard Popkin: Life

-Richard Popkin was born in Manhattan to author Zelda Popkin and her husband Louis Popkin, who together ran a small public relations firm.
+Richard Popkin was born into a Jewish family in Manhattan to author Zelda Popkin and her husband Louis Popkin, who together ran a small public relations firm.
+He attended DeWitt Clinton High School where he met his future wife, Juliet Greenstone.
 He earned his bachelor's degree and, in 1950, his Ph.D. from Columbia University.
 He taught at American universities, including the University of Connecticut, The University of Iowa, Harvey Mudd College, the University of California, San Diego, Washington University in St. Louis, and the University of California, Los Angeles.
-He was visiting professor at University of California Berkeley, Brandeis University, Duke University, Emory University, Tel Aviv University, and was Distinguished Professor at the City University of New York.
+He was visiting professor at University of California Berkeley, Brandeis University, Duke University, Emory University, Tel Aviv University, and he was Distinguished Professor at Lehman College from 1971 to 1973.
 Popkin was the founding director of the International Archives of the History of Ideas.

 Among his honors, Popkin was awarded the Nicholas Murray Butler Medal by Columbia University and was a fellow of the American Academy of Arts and Sciences.
 He was president emeritus and founding editor of the Journal of the History of Philosophy.

 Richard Popkin spent his later years living in Pacific Palisades, California.
-He died of emphysema in Los Angeles in April 2005.
+He died of emphysema in Santa Monica in April 2005.
 His papers have been archived at the William Andrews Clark Memorial Library at UCLA.